 Then, an officer wearing the same olive green uniform but with a jacket, a black bulletproof vest, and a balaclava came and told the people to go outside, where they found around 19 more officers.
 These officers were wearing different uniforms, but the majority—around 12—of them were wearing civilian clothes and balaclavas.
 When asked if there was anything to show that they were officers, the respondent replied, “If you consider holding a branch and beating people with it as a sign of being an officer then they were the perfect officers because they kept beating everyone.”

 Five officers were wearing olive green jackets and pants with “police” written on their chests.
-The respondent recognized the uniform from the following picture.

 The other two officers were wearing dark blue uniforms with “police” written on their chests and insignia on their sleeves.
-The respondent identified the uniforms from the picture below.

 Then the group was loaded into three white vans, similar to the one that had brought the respondent to the detention site.
 In his van, he estimated that there were around 40 people, including children.
 He said they could barely breathe and recalled, “A man of my size with 39 others—I felt so embarrassed because I bothered the people with my size.”
-They were driven around 30 minutes in a fast and reckless manner along an unpaved road.
+They were driven an estimated 30 minutes in a fast and reckless manner along an unpaved road.

 The group was taken out of the van and put in a line and searched, one by one, before being loaded into a boat.
-The women were searched by male officers and the respondent said all of the officers were carrying branches.
+The women were reportedly searched by male officers and the respondent said all of the officers were carrying branches.